-By Joanne Jeffries.
-Last Updated 17th November 2021.
+By Lewis Hendrix.
+Last Updated 5th April 2023.
 Welcome to this case study, which explains how personal injury claims payouts for a broken thumb could be calculated.

 There are many different accidents that can happen in the workplace that cause broken thumbs.
 If you have been injured and the incident was not your fault, there is a very high chance that you are going to be entitled to personal injury compensation.
 This is certainly what happened for one individual who suffered a broken thumb in the workplace.